table of contents

 Sober Living Thailand Overview

-During the rehab program, you will be immersed into structured activities which keep you busy and occupied.
-There are rules and limits to adhere to which will help you to stay on the right tract and facilitate a healthy recovery.
+During the rehab program, you will be immersed in structured activities that keep you busy and occupied.
+There are rules and limits to follow that help you stay on the right track and support a healthy recovery, including how the weekly structure is organized.

-Inside the treatment centre, there are no triggers and no negative influence; realistically, people at the rehab are protected and safe.
-All this is done for specific reasons and the greater good of the person, but when you leave, you will have to take the reins and learn to control yourself and societal influences.
+Inside the treatment center, there are no triggers and no negative influences; realistically, people in rehab are protected and safe.
+All of this is done for specific reasons and for the greater good of the individual, but when you leave, you will need to take responsibility and learn to manage yourself and societal influences.

 This can be easier said than done.
-And so to further the recovery, it’s often recommended for a newly sober person to transition from rehab into a sober living house.
+To further support recovery, it is often recommended that a newly sober person transition from rehab into a sober living house.

 Sober Living Thailand